 Housekeeping: A HUGE part of storm prepping for me is housekeeping.
 There is nothing worse than being stuck in a filthy house that you can't clean for days on end, and going out isn't much of an option because many businesses will also be without power.

-Lastly, I prepare for hot water with a large pot.
+Lastly, I prepare hot water with a large pot.
+You can use this water for cooking, dishwashing, and bathing.
 If you are heating water on a grill or propane burner, be sure to find a pot without plastic handles.
-Grills and propane burners roll heat up on the outside of a pot, unlike household stoves that mostly or entirely cover the burner, so beware of hot handles.
-You can use this water for cooking, dishwashing, and bathing.
+Grills and propane burners allow heat to roll up on the outside of a pot, unlike household stoves that mostly or entirely cover the burner, so beware of hot handles.

 Outdoor chores: We always prepare critters for the weather.
-I triple check housing and fence for security and supply additional water and food.
+I triple-check housing and fence for security and supply additional water and food.
 I do my best to secure the bees, but I have had to get up in the middle of the night to ensure our beehive entrance isn't blocked with ice or snow.
-I check the downspouts to be sure they will drain and are properly draining away from the house.
-I make sure all hoses are removed from faucets and inspect the crawlspace door to be sure it is sealed correctly.
+I check the downspouts to ensure they will drain and are properly draining away from the house.
+I make sure all hoses are removed from faucets and inspect the crawlspace door to ensure it is sealed correctly.

 Water lines: If the power does go out, you need to protect your water lines.
 Open cabinet doors below sinks and drip BOTH hot and cold water.
 Hot and cold water run on separate lines, and both need to keep moving.
 Dripping the hot water a little more than the cold water can keep your water heater from freezing up if it is on an outside wall and not in a basement.
 Lastly, if you think it may get down to freezing temperatures in a part of your house with a bathroom, drip the shower or tub head.
 Then, take the lid off the toilet tank and adjust the stack inside with a screwdriver or with your fingers by turning the knob or screw to let the toilet overfill and drizzle into the toilet a little.
 Don't worry; the toilet won't overflow.
 Gravity will keep it draining into the P-trap, keeping it from freezing, and it will drain out of your house.
 This will keep your tank from freezing and cracking.
 Turning off the water and flushing it doesn't remove water from the P-trap (squiggle in the bottom that prevents sewer gasses from coming up) of the toilet, which can still freeze and crack.

 Techies: Don't forget to save your work, back up your computers, and turn them off.
 Storms can bring low or blinking electrical voltage that can damage devices without surge protectors.
-If you have a high-end TV it should also be on a surge protector or unplugged.
-I use to go as far as to unplug my washer and drier when I owned a fancy model with computer components.
-I rather live without TV than a washer and drier.
+If you have a high-end TV, it should also be on a surge protector or unplugged.
+I used to go as far as to unplug my washer and drier when I owned a fancy model with computer components.
+I rather live without a TV than a washer and drier.
 Recently we outfitted our entire home with a surge protector at the electrical main, and we still use smaller ones on electronics.

 I like to keep the wild birds fed all year long.
 They are very active at the feeder in the winter months and are a source of endless entertainment.
-It is important to not only provide them with food but also fresh water.
+It is important to provide them with food and fresh water.
 Eating snow lowers their body temperature.
 House-temperature water helps gently hydrate them.
-Do not give them warm or hot water.
-Their bodies will try to cool their overly-warm bellies which will lower their entire body temperature making recovery a harder.
+Please do not give them warm or hot water.
+Their bodies will try to cool their overly-warm bellies, which will lower their entire body temperature making a recovery harder.
 Warm water also encourages them to stand in it, which can ball up and freeze on their feet once they leave the waterer.
 I have found a few wild birds hiding in our barns in the winter with icy feet that had killed them.

 Kids love snacks, and under careful supervision, using the fireplace, outdoor grill, or propane stove is a great way to cook a hotdog, piece of bologna, or s'more on a stick.
 If you are worried about making a mess, line your fireplace hearth or propane grill with aluminum foil; just remember it will get hot.
 The more creative you are, the more your kids will remember how you went out of your way to provide entertainment.
 Just don't forget to involve your kids; they have a survival instinct that needs nurturing too.
 Have them help think of ways to cook, keep warm, entertained, and most of all, enjoy each other's company.

-Are you interested in homestead life?
-Visit my homestead website growingbacktotheland.com and see how we live off the land by growing all of our food.
-For a full non-fiction modern-day homestead reality adventure in book form, Growing Back to the Land is available on Amazon in e-book and paperback forms.
+Are you interested in homesteading?
+Visit my website growingbacktotheland.com and see how we live off the land by growing all of our food.